chelahmy/Camar-Maps-Integration/README.md

 # camar_maps
-**Camar Maps** module for Drupal 7.
-This module implements a filter to simplify [Camar](http://camar.xyz) map insertion into contents.
+The **Camar Maps** module for Drupal 7.
+This module implements a filter to simplify [Camar map](http://camar.xyz) insertion into contents.
 The following is an example filter:

 ```
 [camar-map {map = kuala_lumpur}]
 ```

-It will insert a Camar map that looks similar to the following (click on the image to open the actual Camar map.
-Github does not allow Camar map insertion here):
+It will insert a Camar map that looks similar to the following image (click on the image to open the actual Camar map.
+Since Github does not allow iframe so Camar map cannot be inserted here):

 <a href="http://maps.camar.xyz/camar_map/map.php?map=kuala_lumpur" target="_blank">
 ![Kuala Lumpur](http://camar.xyz/sites/default/files/Kuala Lumpur Map.png)